vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 * <code>CountyValidator</code> - to check the county is valid for the selected country.
 * <code>NameValidator</code> - to check the first and last name are in a valid format.

-The following usage example shows how to use the `AddressDetailsValidator`:
+The following usage example shows how to use the `AddressDetailsValidator`:<br />

 	<pre>// addressDetails has been populated with the values obtained from the user